Best Types of AML Software in 2023

 #2 Transaction Monitoring

-Transaction Monitoring (TM) is a crucial component of any robust AML cycle.
+Transaction monitoring is a crucial component of any robust AML risk cycle.
 The volume of global transactions made each day is ever-rising, with many of the older linear rules used to assess risk now largely redundant.

-Transactions can now be monitored with an array of traditional threshold and machine learning (ML) modelled rules, monitoring everything from suspicious spend to the circulation of funds and transfers to and from high-risk individuals, companies or jurisdictions.
+Transactions can now be monitored with an array of traditional threshold and machine-learning modelled rules, that can monitor everything from suspicious spending to the circulation of funds and transfers to and from entities.

 What is Transaction Monitoring software?

-There are three primary stages within transaction monitoring:
+There are three primary stages in a transaction monitoring software’s process:

-- Data ingestion: First, data must be ingested from the organisation’s payment network.
+- Data ingestion: First, data is ingested from the organisation’s payment network.
 Most providers typically offer APIs for ingesting data as JSON payloads, but real-time data streams enable organisations to react to transaction threats as quickly as possible.

-- Risk detection: Applying preset threshold rules, which can be fine-tuned to work with ingested data using ML algorithms.
+- Risk detection: Next, detection rules are set up and fine-tuned to work with the ingested data using ML algorithms.

-- Decision-making and investigation: Risks flagged by the software will be either actioned automatically or sent to human teams for further investigation.
+- Decision-making and investigation: The software detects suspicious activity based on those rules and either acts on them directly or sends the alert to human teams for further investigation.

-It’s worth noting that, with legacy systems, customers are segmented using very basic parameters like risk rating or line of business.
-Modern approaches go further with ‘microsegmentation,’ which helps to better determine where a customer falls within an organisations risk appetite.
+It is worth noting that with legacy systems customers are segmented using very basic parameters, such as ‘risk rating’ or ‘line of business’.
+Modern approaches go further with ‘microsegmentation,’ which helps to better determine where a customer falls within an organisation’s risk appetite.

-An old segmentation system might classify customers by date of birth, determining that, for example, under 25 presents a higher risk in some scenarios.
-Microsegmentation looks at customer life-stages and associates this to products.
-For example, someone under 25 might be expected to have a student loan, but is perhaps less likely to have a mortgage.
-However, this segmentation relies on high-quality data, which is difficult for large organisations to maintain.
+An old segmentation system might classify customers by date of birth, determining that, for example, an individual under 25 presents a higher risk in some scenarios.
+Microsegmentation looks at a customer’s demographic and then associates it with specific products.
+For example, someone under 25 might be expected to have a student loan but is perhaps less likely to have a mortgage.
+However, this segmentation relies on high-quality data, which can be very difficult for large organisations to maintain.

-There are a host of solutions available for organisations looking to implement some form of transaction monitoring software, three examples of which include:
+There are many solutions available for organisations looking to implement some form of transaction monitoring software, three examples of which include:

 Role in AML Risk Management

-The scale, speed and size of the modern global transaction network necessitates the use of automated platforms.
-Human-led investigations of every potentially risky transaction aren’t feasible, and automated systems reduce repetitive TM tasks, enabling human teams to be directed to high priority cases.
+The scale, speed, and size of the modern global transaction network necessitates the use of automated platforms.
+Human-led investigations of every potentially risky transaction aren’t possible, and automated systems reduce repetitive TM tasks, enabling human teams to be directed to high-priority cases.

-Unfortunately, outdated technology that generates a high volume of false positives is still being deployed.
-Organisations are utilising fixed rules that flag any transaction above a certain threshold, increasing pressure on investigative teams, which can ultimately lead to major oversights.
+Unfortunately, solutions that generate a high volume of false positives are still being deployed.
+Organisations are utilising fixed rules that flag any transaction above a certain threshold, increasing pressure on investigative teams, which can ultimately lead to major oversights and time wasted.

 #3 Case Management

-Suspicious activity must be reviewed comprehensively to allow institutions to evolve their awareness of existing and developing risks.
 Case management requires closed-loop protocols that maintain the security and accountability of teams that deal with potentially sensitive or even incriminating information.
-Robust case management revolves around the induction of high-quality data to inform investigations and provide teams with the context they need to make decisions.
+Robust case management revolves around the induction of high-quality data to inform investigations and provide teams with the context they need to make decisions about risk.

 What is Case Management software?

 Case management software acts as a secure source for all cases flagged earlier in the investigative lifecycle.
-At this stage, some level of human intervention is often required, necessitating secure, organised databases of cases, together with relevant data collected during ongoing CDD.
+At this stage, some level of human intervention is often required, necessitating secure, organised databases of cases and CDD data.

 Data analysed during the case management process can also be fed back into risk classification algorithms, allowing institutions to evolve their proactive measures in response to possible vulnerabilities or repeat attempts to exploit automated systems.